nanopool/nanominer/README.md

 * Our Discord channel https://discord.gg/eyWkqG3

 ## Payment
-Payment for the use of **nanominer** takes the form of a commission from mining to its wallets.
+Payment for the use of **nanominer** takes the form of a commission from mining to its wallets once per 2 hours of runtime.
 The commission is:
-- 1% of total mining time for any GPU algorithm;
+- 1% of total mining time for Ethash, Ubqhash and CryptoNight algorithms (72 seconds per 2 hours);
+- 2% for Cuckaroo29 algorithm (144 seconds per 2 hours);
-- 3% for RandomHash on CPU.
+- 3% for RandomHash on CPU (216 seconds per 2 hours).

 ## Setup
 At launch **nanominer** reads the _config.ini_ setup file from the program's current directory.
 In order to